-Now, the examples below are not necessarily medical in nature.
-(I am re-purposing content I wrote years ago.)
-But I consider these concepts seminal in our work.
+Now, the examples below are purposely not medical in nature to have you think expansively.
+I consider these concepts seminal in our work.
 You may want to give these a read so we’re on the same page.

 1. What is your key consumer insight?
-I had a consultation with a relationship therapist looking to establish a client base.
+I consulted a relationship therapist looking to establish a client base.
 She asked me, “How can I attract new clients in a cost effective way?”

 I asked her a series of questions about her prospects.
 Her answers forced her to identify her strengths as a therapist and what type of client she wants.